dianixn/Attention_Based_Neural_Networks_for_Wireless_Channel_Estimation/README.md

 %%

 These should be "crucial" not "critical", I used "replace all" by mistake.
+But "critical" does have a eamning of "important, vital" from dictionary.
+Just clarify.

 %%